BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-1.md

 Now that you know how to see the exact queries that are executed on the server, you can skip to part 2.

-[^1] If you're using tableau desktop, then the queries will use your AD account to authenticate and query SQL Server.
+[^1]: If you're using tableau desktop, then the queries will use your AD account to authenticate and query SQL Server.
 If you are refreshing data from the Tableau server, it uses the *ServiceAccount* the server is running.
-[^2] The order is sometimes sequential and sometimes parallel.
-For instance, it seems to first retrieve data for filters on the dashboard - and only after that it retrieves data for your visuals, that is sequential.
+[^2]: The order is sometimes sequential and sometimes parallel.
+For instance, it tends to first retrieve data for filters on the dashboard - and only after that it retrieves data for your visuals, that is sequential.
 However it might decide to parallelize and execute a number of SQL queries in parallel - this seems to happen when you have multiple filters on your dashboard.